mozman/ezdxf/docs/source/dxfentities/trace.rst

 .. module:: ezdxf.entities

-A TRACE (`DXF Reference`_) is solid filled triangle or quadrilateral.
+TRACE entity (`DXF Reference`_) is solid filled triangle or quadrilateral.
 Access vertices by name (:code:`entity.dxf.vtx0 = (1.7, 2.3)`) or by index (:code:`entity[0] = (1.7, 2.3)`).
 I don't know the difference between SOLID and TRACE.